bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/alexia_andra.mihai/index.md

 Completed the hardware assembly phase of the project.
 Connected all components according to the planned schematic and performed individual testing of each module to ensure proper functionality.

 ### Week 19 – 25 May
+I developed code for each individual component separately and then integrated everything into a complete, functional program that meets all the required specifications.
+During the process, I addressed issues caused by unstable power supply to ensure reliable operation.
+I also replaced the MAX30100 sensor with KY-039 because I discovered that no compatible crate worked properly.
+Additionally, I made efforts to arrange the components in a more organized and aesthetically pleasing manner.

 ## Hardware

 - **Raspberry Pi Pico W** – The main microcontroller that reads sensor data, controls output devices, and handles logic.
-- **MAX30100 Pulse Sensor** – Detects heart rate using infrared light and communicates via I2C.
+- **MAX30100 Pulse Sensor (unused)** – Detects heart rate using infrared light and communicates via I2C.
 - **KY-039 Pulse Sensor** – Alternative analog finger pulse sensor that detects heartbeats using infrared light reflection.
 - **1602 LCD Display (I2C)** – Displays heart rate, system messages, or prompts in real time.
 - **DFPlayer Mini** – MP3 audio playback module used to play sound files stored on a microSD card.